fredvs/uos/readme.md

 .
 Deal with 16, 32 integer or float 32 bit resolution.

 .
-Do internet audio streaming of mp3 and opus files.
+Do internet audio streaming of mp3, opus and aac files.

 .
 Record all types of input into wav or ogg file with 16 or 32 bit resolution.